-Besides its uses as a preservative, Tetrasodium EDTA is also valued in skin care applications because of its ability to weaken the natural skin barrier and allow deeper penetration by other ingredients.
-This quality can be especially useful in boosting the effectiveness of certain products, by allowing the active ingredients to penetrate deeply, thus producing a more meaningful effect.
+Besides its uses as a preservative, Tetrasodium EDTA is also valued in skincare applications because of its ability to increase the penetrability of the natural skin barrier and allow deeper penetration by other ingredients.
+This quality can be especially useful in boosting the effectiveness of certain products by allowing the active ingredients to penetrate deeply, thus producing a more meaningful effect.

 The safety of EDTA has come under scrutiny in recent times over claims of reproductive toxicity and irritation.
 These claims are unfounded in the context of skincare and body care products.
 Both the US Food and Drug Administration, as well as the Cosmetic Ingredient Review Expert Panel, have deemed the product to be safe for its indicated uses.
 In the research conducted to determine the safety of EDTA, it was not found to be carcinogenic or irritating to the skin or eyes.